Mixtera: A Data Plane for Foundation Model Training: Evaluation

 \textbf{Mixture over time.} We showcase the mixture over time for the six largest domains in~\Cref{fig:mix-over-time-1b}.
-Around step 21\,k, we run out of data for the Books3 domain, and \mixtera's best-effort algorithm re-distributes the weight proportionally to the other domains.
-This happens because The Pile's samples are very imbalanced in size, i.e., the average sample in Books3 has around 538\,KiB, while the average Pile-CC sample has 4\,KiB.
-While we split long samples heuristically, there still is some waste due to token-level mixtures.
-Unlike Jiang et al.~\cite{Jiang2024ADO}, we do not observe that other models/tokenizers lead to different mixtures.
+We show the mixture obtained on the 1.6B model, but unlike Jiang et al.~\cite{Jiang2024ADO}, we do not observe that other models/tokenizers lead to largely different mixtures.
+In all cases, the weight of GitHub and ArXiv rapidly decreases.
 Notably, the more parameters, the higher the weight of Books3, and the lower the weight of PubMed Central.
-On the 3.6B model, OpenWebText2's weight even surpasses PubMed Central's weight before step 5\,000.
+On the 3.6B model, OpenWebText2's weight surpasses PubMed Central's weight before step 5\,000, while for the 1.6B model, they only slowly approach.